scientific-python/reverse-dependency-testing-action/README.md

 ```

 Alternatively, (or additionally) you can specify packages to be installed
-in the environment in the `install` input:
+in the environment with conda in the `install` input:

 ```yml
 - uses: scientific-python/reverse-dependency-testing@main